edai4science/edai4science.github.io/_pages/call.md

 Abstract submission is currently closed.

+## Poster Details

+We recommend the poster does not exceed the size of 44x44 inches, anything larger may be difficult to accommodate.
+If you need poster printing at Stanford, please refer to the [Tech Desk](https://thehub.stanford.edu/services/print-poster).
+All costs related to the poster printing are to be borne by the presenter.

+The poster boards will be on the ground floor of the Huang building.

 ## Registration Details

 Attendance in the workshop requires a registration which is free of charge.
 Please register seperately even if you have submitted an abstract.